 I can’t claim always to have been clear sighted – like almost everyone reading this, I remember a time when 19 year olds looked ancient.
 If that doesn’t give us some sense of perspective, nothing can.
 Getting older myself, I’ve come round to appreciating the warmer, less imperious beauty of age.
 It’s been a real blessing.

 I’m not here to lecture – either you get it or you don’t.
 I feel sure my regular readers do.

 So I’ll take a deep breath (in with anger… out with love…) and move on to a more innocuous, but similarly flawed translation I discovered on an airline snack:

 The pack is littered with promotional claims, each vying with the other for our attention.
 Let’s break down the phrase ‘real crispy desirable taste’.
 These delicious cheese bites have:

 - A desirable taste?

 Mmm.
-Nice try – very enthusiastic – it sounds plausible, but for me it’s a ‘could do better’.
+Nice try – very enthusiastic – it sounds plausible, but we can only mark it could do better.

 As long as international marketeers use English as a one-size-fits-all language, native English speakers are guaranteed a few giggles when their efforts strain at the seams.
 I suppose the real miracle is that so few of them slip through the net.
 If you’ve spotted one or have a pet advertising peeve of your own, let me know.

-Hang on – just remembered I forgot to apply my Complete Care plus multi-radiance cream – must dash! 🙂
+Hang on – I forgot to apply my Complete Care plus multi-radiance cream today – must dash! 🙂